The Second Photographer

 Being a wedding photographer, you either learn fast that backup is the most important part of your job, or you break someone’s heart when you have to tell them that for whatever reason, you can’t deliver them the images from their special day.
 That said, the final and most important reason I like shooting with a second photographer on a wedding day is that it is one final fail-safe for your day.
 Sure we may not be together for Bride and Groom prep, but from that point on forward, we’re shooting together the entire day and we’re doubling the input of wedding images.
 If one of us has a camera or lens break (which has happened twice now), we can trade off with each other and adapt a lot better to the situation than we can if we’re just pulling from our own backup gear.

 To bring everything together, there are plenty of weddings I shoot each year without using a second photographer and it’s worth mentioning that some photographers even prefer not to use one at all.
 Personally, however, I’ve found that the difference between the weddings I work solo, verses the ones where I have a team have a certain depth to them that can’t be replicated, so I’m always going to say that the second is the best way to go.
-Doubling your investment for a fraction of the price is a no-brainer.
+Doubling your investment for a fraction of the price is something you don’t have to think too hard about.

 [Image taken working with NJ Indian Wedding Photographer Charmi Pena]